-5.5.2 Control Activities
+5.6.2 Control Activities

 This is determination of the current controls (systems and processes) and the analysis of risks in terms of the impact and likelihood in the context of those controls.
 The analysis should consider the range of potential consequences and how likely those consequences are to occur.
-Impacts and likelihood of the event to happen be combined to produce as estimated level of risk.
+The impact and likelihood of an event to happen should be combined to produce as estimated level of risk.